-Think Twitter is just for rants?
+Think Twitter is just for quick sassy comments?
 The social media platform is for so much more.
 Check out this comprehensive guide on Twitter, whether you need to brush up on the basics or learn about it for the first time.

 Twitter may be more known for political posts and arguments these days, but it can still be a great platform to connect with clients and to build your business or social media agency.

-Before you start focusing on any social media platform, however, you need to consider the most important question: Are your clients there?
+Before you start focusing on any social media platform, however, you need to consider the most important question: Are your clients on the platform?

 If they are, build a presence on Twitter to help you forge relationships with clients in a real-time fast-paced environment.
 Twitter is especially useful when you are in an industry that changes rapidly where up-to-the-minute information needs to be disseminated.

-Whether you are starting a brand-new Twitter account or want to supercharge the one you have, this article will help you with:
+Whether you are starting a brand-new Twitter account or want to supercharge the one you have, this article will help you.

 Are you maximizing your Twitter profile?
 The right profile image, bio, and content will attract the kinds of followers that you want to meet your goals.
 Get it wrong—and your followers will be more likely to be bots.